Find Affordable College Courses

 Ithaca, NY

-Cornell University landed the #6 spot in the 2023 rankings for the best value bachelor’s degree archeology programs.
-Cornell is a very large private not-for-profit school located in the city of Ithaca.
+Cornell University did quite well in this year’s ranking of the best places for archeology students to get a bachelor’s degree.
+It came in at #6 on the list.
+Cornell is a very large private not-for-profit school located in the small city of Ithaca.

-Cornell did well in our overall quality rankings, too.
-It placed #5 on our Best Archeology Bachelor’s Degree Schools in the Middle Atlantic Region list.
+Cornell also made our Best Archeology Bachelor’s Degree Schools in the Middle Atlantic Region list, coming in at #5.

 #7